istnanosatlab/istSATviewer/README.md

 - use the audio output from a radio connected to your computer to try and decode the messages
 - use GQRX + SDR as an alternative way to receive the messages

 When the Virtual Machine boots, it will automatically create an audio sink called DireWolfSink.
 This sink will be the default source for the Direwolf software.
 To run the software, you just need to choose the correct serial port in the config file (/tmp/kisstnc).
-The launch script will then auotmatically start the Direwolf, pipe DirewolfSink to Direwolf and launch the decoding software.
+The launch script will then automatically start the Direwolf, pipe DirewolfSink to Direwolf, and launch the decoding software.

 ### Audio playback
 1. Add the audio file to your virtual machine.